webix-hub/gitbook-spreadsheet-guide/formatting_numbers.md

 * **.** \(period\) - the digit placeholder to display the decimal point in a number.
 * **,** \(comma\) - the digit placeholder to display the thousands separator in a number.

+## Setting Format for Entire Column/Row

+You can set the necessary format for the whole column or row.
+There are two ways you can choose from.

+### Set format via the menu

+1\) Select the column/row by clicking on its header.

+2\) Click the **Number format** button in the **Number** section and select the format.

+### Set format via the context menu

+1\) Select the column/row by clicking on its header.

+2\) Right-click on the column/row header to open the context menu.

+3\) Choose the _Column format_ option for a column and select the necessary format:

+or choose the _Row format_ option for a row and select the format for it:

 ## Clear Formatting

 You can discard the applied formatting in two ways: